What Is a Content Hub?

 Adobe Creative Cloud

-Adobe Creative Cloud is a resource library that provides users with access to a wide range of creative tools and resources, including design templates, stock photos, and other assets.
+Adobe Creative Cloud is a digital library giving access to many creative assets and tools.
+It offers design templates, stock images, graphics, color palettes, fonts, and more.

 Content Hubs vs Websites: What’s The Difference?